Nabilah333/customer-churn-prediction/README.md

 ## 📝 Conclusion

-This project demonstrates an end-to-end machine learning workflow for customer churn prediction, from data preprocessing and exploratory analysis to model development, evaluation, and business interpretation.
+This project demonstrates a complete end-to-end machine learning workflow for predicting customer churn.

-The final Logistic Regression model achieved the best balance of predictive performance and interpretability, making it a suitable choice for identifying customers at risk of churn and supporting customer retention strategies.
+Among the three classification models evaluated, Logistic Regression achieved the highest Recall and ROC-AUC, making it the most suitable model for identifying customers at risk of churning.

+Beyond predictive performance, the project also investigated feature selection through a CLTV experiment, applied hyperparameter tuning, and interpreted model coefficients to generate actionable business recommendations.

+Overall, this project combines machine learning techniques with business insights to support data-driven customer retention strategies.

 ## 👤 Author